softwaresaved/ssi-handbook/ssi-handbook/_build/html/_sources/hr_policies.md

 - [ ] Ensure that the new start has a University of Edinburgh account (either staff or visitor) with the correct permissions (Giacomo for visitor accounts for non Edinburgh SSI, Edinburgh staff will already have an account)
 - [ ] Request a @software.ac.uk email alias to be setup (Giacomo)
-- [ ] Request the new start is added to the appropriate mailing lists: (link to mailing lists handbook section) All SSI staff should be on ssi-staff mailing list.
+- [ ] Request the new start is added to the appropriate mailing lists: [Mailing lists](./mailing_lists.md).
+All SSI staff should be on ssi-staff mailing list.
 (Giacomo)
 - [ ] Get the new start added to the GitHub SoftwareSaved organisation “Core” team (Any of Aleks, Giacomo, Neil, Shoaib, Simon, Steve, or Selina).
 - [ ] Get the new start added to the SoftwareSaved Mattermost team.
 Anyone can add team members.
-Instructions for joining Mattermost
+Instructions for joining [Mattermost](https://docs.google.com/document/d/1s6AatvH29rKw03QSMc6bYKeNIuE3HpaS3253ygvb8lY/edit?usp=sharing)
 - [ ] Get the new start’s Google ID added to the SSI-Ops Google Group to give them access to the SSI Events and Availability Calendar and SSI-Ops Google Drive Folder (Neil)
-- [ ] Add the new start’s details to the internal staff list: (link to SSI Staff list)
+- [ ] Add the new start’s details to the internal staff list: [SSI Staff List](https://docs.google.com/spreadsheets/d/1mtX9qWfNoOAa-R-EMYN1O7shFUgFZYOiIiIaGYsp_dw/edit?usp=sharing)
-- [ ] Ask new start to familiarise themselves with the (link to ssi database of responsibilities v1.0)
+- [ ] Ask new start to familiarise themselves with the [SSI Database of Responsibilities](https://docs.google.com/spreadsheets/d/1YrXfjiY-sjYsUTIfnkrUb66lUQ-R4OoDIhAzCuqA2cQ/edit?usp=sharing)
-- [ ] Identify which meetings the new start should join: (list of SSI meetings) and send an invite through the SSI calendar.
+- [ ] Identify which meetings the new start should join: [List of SSI Meetings](./list_of_ssi_meetings.md) and send an invite through the SSI calendar.
 - [ ] Set up regular line meetings

 The minder should cover the following: